Free Drinks in Las Vegas: 8 Easy Tips for Scoring Cheap Booze in Sin City

-Even if you’re not a high-roller earning traditional comps like free rooms, buffets, etc., you can still use all points earned to take money off your final hotel bill upon checkout.
+Even if you’re not a high-roller collecting traditional comps like free rooms, buffets, etc., you can still use all points earned to take money off your final hotel bill upon checkout.

 And while those savings may not be directly put toward free booze, savings of any kind can make the money spent on alcohol seem more palatable.

-You’ll be surprised to find out how simply being polite and charming goes a long way, especially if you continue to bet at the same sportsbook during your trip.
+You’ll be surprised to find out how simply being polite goes a long way, especially if you continue to bet at the same sportsbook during your trip.

 Throw your ticket writer a few bucks as a tip and all of a sudden you’ll be remembered as the nice person who tips during each visit the book, which is always a good thing when trying to score extra drink tickets.